Calculating The Cost Of A Bad Hire

 1. New workers that come from the same sector get up to optimal productivity much faster than those from elsewhere – on average a staff member joining from another firm in the sector takes 15 weeks to reach optimal productivity, compared to 32 weeks for a worker from another sector, 40 weeks for a new graduate

 2. Small firms are quicker at this than large firms, at a lower cost

 3. For accounting firms the number of weeks of lost output ranged from 7.4 weeks for those transferring from other firms to between 20 and 21 weeks for those from different sectors or new university graduates

-Other factors in the calculator follow the flow of the hiring / firing process, from the recruiting, on-boarding to the realisation the new hire is not performing, through to the attempt at remediation and ultimately dismissal / termination.
-There are options for you to choose which provide a range of alternatives which might depend how you would expect YOUR firm to deal with these issues.
+Other factors in the calculator follow the flow of the hiring / firing process, from the recruiting, on-boarding to the realization the new hire is not performing, through to the attempt at remediation and ultimately dismissal / termination.
+There are options for you to choose, which provide a range of alternatives which might depend how you would expect YOUR firm to deal with these issues.

 Want to see if Accountests will work for your company or firm?
 Click on the button for a FREE trial worth up to $200 - use it on a candidate or get one of your staff to give it a go and see what they think.